EmuDeck/emudeck.github.io/docs/emulators/steamos/scummvm.md

 * Type of Emulator: Flatpak
 * Config Location: `/home/deck/.var/app/org.scummvm.ScummVM`
-* Game location: `Emulation/roms/scummvm`
+* ROM Location: `Emulation/roms/scummvm`
-* ScummVM does not need any additional BIOS files or firmware to run.
+* ScummVM does not need any additional BIOS files or firmware to run
 * Saves: `Emulation/saves/scummvm/saves`

 **Note:** `~/.var` is an invisible folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.